 - Black-headed Grosbeak: A bird that is common to the western parts of the United States during breeding months, and overwinters in Mexico.
 Because of overlapping territories in some areas of the Great Plains, interbreeding sometimes occurs between Rose-breasted and Black-headed Grosbeaks.

 - Blue Grosbeak: A beautiful deep-blue colored bird, distinguished from the related Indigo Bunting by its heavy bill.
 This bird is common to the south-central and southeastern parts of the United States and shares an overwintering area with the Rose-breasted Grosbeak in Mexico and Central America.

 Habitat and Nesting

 Deciduous forests and mixed woodlands are preferred habitats during the summer months, but the Rose-breasted Grosbeak also does well in rural areas with sporadic human habitation.
 Backyard feeders are helpful, but due to its diverse diet, this bird can do just fine regardless of human influence.

 As a migratory bird, the extra calories from bird feeders can help to build energy reserves for the long flight south as well as provide easy sources of sustenance along the way.

 In its summer habitat, it will build a nest made primarily of twigs.
 Woodlands with a stream or field nearby are common nesting sites, with a fair buffer between the nest and human habitation.
 Swampy areas are often preferred above dry forests.
-The nest may be several feet off the ground or as high a fifty feet.
+The nest may be several feet off the ground or as high as fifty feet.

 Breeding males first establish a territory, often returning to the same area each year.
 They then attract a female with their bright red breasts and striking black-and-white contrast, and the pair remains together for the duration of the season.
-The male will help with the construction of the nest and even do his part for the incubation of the eggs, giving the female a reprieve from time to time.
+The male will help with the construction of the nest and even do his part in the incubation of the eggs, giving the female a reprieve from time to time.

 A clutch of three to five eggs will hatch out in about 13 days, and within two weeks the chicks will leave the nest.
 Like most birds, they’ll follow their parents around for a little while until they get the hang of things.